elek/flokkr-runtime-swarm/README.md

+# !Archived!

+> This project is archived.
+Originally it was part of the https://github.com/flokkr project, but it's no longer maintained.

 # Runnng Apache Hadoop/Spark/other bigdata on Docker swarm

 This repository contains example configuration and docker definition to run the flokkr docker images (Hadoop/Spark/Hive/...) on docker swarm cluster.